mdarfler/cs1/modules/03-logic/_posts/2018-03-03-else-elseif-AND-OR.md

 There is a really great more in depth explanation of truth tables [here](https://medium.com/i-math/intro-to-truth-tables-boolean-algebra-73b331dd9b94).
 I strongly encourage you to read through it.

-Going back to our bouncing ball sketch from before here's how we might think about getting the ball to move back and forth with only one if statement instead of two.
+Going back to our bouncing ball sketch from before, here's how we might think about getting the ball to move back and forth with only one if statement instead of two.
 ```
 if(circle.x > width || circle.x < 0){
   speeed *= -1;